-Having received an application, CICRA will acknowledge receipt, confirming the date of the application.
-We will assess applications for leniency in order of receipt.
-Once we have assessed that the evidence submitted provides significant added value, we will write to advise the business of our intention to apply a reduction of the financial penalty.
+Having received an application, the Authority will acknowledge receipt, confirming the date of the application.
+The Authority will assess applications for leniency in order of receipt.
+Once the Authority has assessed that the evidence submitted provides significant added value, the Authority will write to advise the business of our intention to apply a reduction of the financial penalty.
 This will be a date no later than the issuance of the draft infringement decision.
 The final amount of the reduction will be determined at the end of the investigation, to be sure that the conditions attached to leniency have been adhered to; if the business has not complied, it will not benefit from any reduction of the financial penalty.

-5 How can I find out more?
+5. How can I find out more?

-Please contact us if you have a question about the law in either island, or if you suspect that a business is breaching the law and wish to make a complaint or discuss your concerns.
+Please get in contact if you have a question about the competition law in Jersey and, or if you suspect that a business is breaching the law and wish to complain or discuss your concerns.

-2nd Floor Salisbury House 1-9 Union Street St Helier Jersey JE2 3RF
+Jersey Competition Regulatory Authority 2nd Floor, Salisbury House 1-9 Union Street St Helier Jersey JE2 3RF